Truncated Variational Expectation Maximization: Applications of Theoretical Results

-`Hard EM' is often regarded as an {\em ad hoc} procedure, which replaces a computationally intractable full posterior in the E-step by a maximization.
+\ \\[-17mm] {}considering this maximum {\em a-posterior} state.
+Alg.\,\ref{AlgHardEM} shows a standard form of the `hard EM' algorithm. `Hard EM' is often regarded as an {\em ad hoc} procedure, which replaces a computationally intractable full posterior in the E-step by a maximization.
 Such a maximization is easier because it can be reformulated as the maximization of a computationally tractable objective, the joint $p(\sVec,\yVecN\,|\,\Theta)$ (as the normalizer $p(\yVecN\,|\,\Theta)$ does not depend on $\sVec$). `Hard EM' can, however, also be derived from annealed versions of EM.
 Annealed EM is a procedure usually introduced in order to avoid local optima \citep[e.g.][]{UedaNakano1998,Sahani1999}.
 A temperature parameter is introduced which forces the probability values of the posterior to become more equal.
-While annealed EM algorithms are obtained for high temperatures, `hard EM' is obtained if instead the limit to zero temperature is considered (see Appendix for details).
-In any case, `hard EM' remains rather an heuristic approach; it requires to take a limit (temperature zero), and it implicitly assumes that states that maximize the posteriors can actually be found.

-By considering Alg.\,\ref{AlgHardEM}, `hard EM' can be formulated by replacing the posterior by a $\delta$-function centered at the MAP state (often termed Dirac-$\delta$ in the continuous and Kronecker-$\delta$ in the discrete case).
-So far, $\delta$-functions have merely been considered in this context as a way to explicitly formulate the function which replaces the full posterior in the MAP approximation.
-Following the introduction of truncated posteriors for TV-EM, and in virtue of Props.\,1 and 2, we can now treat the $\delta$-functions fully variationally.
+By considering Alg.\,\ref{AlgHardEM}, `hard EM' can be formulated by replacing the posterior by a $\delta$-function centered at the MAP state (often termed Dirac-$\delta$ in the continuous and Kronecker-$\delta$ in the discrete case). $\delta$-functions have, frequently, merely been considered in this context as a way to explicitly formulate the function which replaces the full posterior in the MAP approximation.
+However, the link between MAP approximation and variational EM has also early on been pointed out \citep[][]{JordanEtAl1997}.
+Following the introduction of truncated posteriors for TV-EM, and by virtue of Props.\,1 and 2, we will here treat the $\delta$-functions within the variational framework of TV-EM.
 For this, we consider the states for which the $\delta$-functions are non-zero as variational parameters of truncated distributions.
 Such a formulation then corresponds to a TV-EM algorithm with sets $\KKn$ which each contain just one element, i.e.\ $\KKn=\{\sVecN\}$ for all $n$.
 More precisely, we can for this boundary case of TV-EM show the following: